unoplatform/uno.extensions/doc/How-Tos/DependencyInjection/DependencyInjection-setup.md

-# How to get started with dependency injection
+# How-To: Use Services with Dependency Injection

 Dependency injection (DI) is an important design pattern for building loosely-coupled software that allows for maintainability and testing.
 This tutorial will walk you through how to register services with a service provider for use throughout your application.